BrianFanning/aws-secure-environment-accelerator/src/lib/custom-resources/cdk-s3-update-logarchive-bucket-policy/README.md

 # S3 Update LogArchive Policy

-This is a custom resource to add any roles with the 'ssm-log-archive-read-only-access' flag set to true to access the LogArchive bucket
+This is a custom resource to grant any roles with 'ssm-log-archive-read-only-access: true' read access to the Log Archive Bucket and its corresponding KMS key

 ## Usage